MrYsLab/OnePinCapSense/README.md

 A one pin capacitive sensor library for Ardino that support multi-touch

+Rationale for this library:

+I wanted to have an inexpensive and simple way to detect user touch of an object, with the requirements of utilizing one pin per sensor, no use grounding, and allowing for multi-touch capabilities.

 Written by Alan Yorinks
   Copyright (c) 2013 Alan Yorinks All right reserved.